Polish Armed Forces (Second Polish Republic): Artillery Groups

-Weapons and branches
+Branches

 The basic type of armed service was infantry organized in 30 divisions, including two mountain divisions.
 Each division at the foot of peace had three infantry regiments and a field artillery regiment.
 At war, it was to be reinforced with other weapons and necessary services.
 Each of the 84 infantry regiments and 6 regiments of the Podhale rifles consisted of three battalions.
 Compulsory military service in the infantry lasted 18 months.

 The second armed service was cavalry.
 After the end of hostilities, Poland had 40 cavalry regiments, including 27 cavalry regiments, 3 cavalry regiments and 10 cavalry regiments and 10 horse artillery squadrons.
 Cavalry and cavalry regiments and horse artillery squadrons were organized into ten independent cavalry brigades.
 Regiments of horse shooters were subordinated to the commanders of the corps districts.
 Each of them consisted of three cavalry squadrons and a machine gun squadron.
 During the war, each of the active infantry divisions was to receive one squadron of mounted shooters with a machine gun platoon.
 In 1924, the cavalry was renamed and reorganized.
-Shooters' regiments ceased to be divisional cavalry.
 Four divisions and five independent cavalry brigades and three new horse artillery squadrons were created.
 Each division consisted of three two-cavalry brigades, two horse artillery squadrons and three squadrons (armored cars, communications and pioneers).
 Independent cavalry brigades consisted of three cavalry regiments, a horse artillery squadron and a pioneer squadron, with the exception of 5 SBK, which had four cavalry regiments and an additional squadron of armored cars.

 Due to its intended use, artillery was divided into organic artillery of large infantry and cavalry units (the above-mentioned field artillery regiments and horse artillery squadrons) and independent artillery consisting of ten heavy artillery regiments, one heaviest artillery regiment, two mountain artillery regiments, as well as one squadron zenith artillery, as anti-aircraft artillery was then called.
-In 1924, the zenith squadron was transformed into an anti-aircraft artillery regiment and 10 independent anti-aircraft batteries were created.
-At the end of 1925, four batteries were liquidated, and the remaining six were transformed into independent anti-aircraft artillery squadrons.
-In addition, there were two sub-units: a pedestrian artillery company and a measuring artillery squadron.

 Aviation was part of the land forces.
 The basic organizational and administrative formation was the regiment.
 In the mid-1920s, the Polish Army had 6 air regiments and a naval squadron.
-The regiments were stationed in Warsaw Krakow, Poznań, Toruń, Lida and Lviv, and the squadron in Puck.
+The regiments were stationed in Warsaw, Kraków, Poznań, Toruń, Lida and Lviv, and the squadron in Puck.

 Sapper troops were intended for communication and fortification works, for destroying fortifications and for miners' activities.

 Communications troops were divided into record and non-record formations.
 The recording units were: communication regiments, a radiotelegraph regiment and independent communication battalions.
 The non-record ones included: Central Communications Depots, Central Communications Workshops, Central Radiotelegraphy Station, Communications School Camp as well as telegraph and telephone stations serving authorities and military institutions.